Jose-Sabater/yolov8-SafetyCameras/README.md

 # yolov8-SafetyCameras

-## Intro
-This was a quick test to evaluate yolo-v8 and sending images to the cloud.

 ## Setup

 Flask server on AWS functioning with some API endpoints.
-Recieving a flow of images, and doing inference using Yolo-v8.
+Receiving a flow of images, and doing inference using Yolo-v8.
 Then streaming them using a socket, into a Route53 endpoint.

-Locally its just a logi webcam capturing images.
-It is connected to a rasperry pi, you can see the code in the repo.
+Locally it's just a logi webcam capturing images.
+It is connected to a raspberry Pi, you can see the code in the repo.
 Runs Asynchronous.